klange/toaruos/README.md

 ### Is ToaruOS self-hosting?

-Currently, in the development of ToaruOS 2.0, self-hosting builds have not been tested and some utilities may be missing.
+Individual applications and libraries can be built by installing the `build-essential` metapackage from the repository, which will pull in `gcc` and `binutils`.
+Sources are available in the `/src` directory on the live CD in a similar layout to this repository, and the `auto-dep.krk` utility script is also available.

+For building ramdisks, finalized kernels, or CD images, some components are currently unavailable.
+In particular, the [build script for ramdisks](util/createramdisk.py) is still written in Python and depends on its `tarfile` module and `zlib` support.
-Previously, with a capable compiler toolchain, ToaruOS 1.x was able to build its own kernel, userspace, libraries, and bootloader, and turn these into a working ISO CD image.
+Previously, with a capable compiler toolchain, ToaruOS 1.x was able to build its own kernel, userspace, libraries, and bootloader, and turn these into a working ISO CD image through a Python script that performed a similar function to the Makefile.

 ToaruOS is not currently capable of building most of its ports, due to a lack of a proper POSIX shell and Make implementation.
 These are eventual goals of the project.

 ### Is ToaruOS a Linux distribution?

+No, not all.
+There is no code from Linux anywhere in ToaruOS, nor were Linux sources used as a reference material.

-ToaruOS is a completely independent project, and all code in this repository - which is the entire codebase of the operating system, including its kernel, bootloaders, libraries, and applications - is original, written by the ToaruOS developers over the course of eight years.
+ToaruOS is a completely independent project, and all code in this repository - which is the entire codebase of the operating system, including its kernel, bootloaders, libraries, and applications - is original, written by myself and a handful of contributors over the course of ten years.
 The complete source history, going back to when ToaruOS was nothing more than a baremetal "hello world" can be tracked through this git repository.

-ToaruOS has taken inspiration from Linux in its choice of binary formats, filesystems, and its approach to kernel modules, but is not derived in any way from Linux code.
-ToaruOS's userspace is also influenced by the GNU utilities, but does not incorporate any GNU code.
+### When you say "complete"...

+ToaruOS is complete in the sense that it covers the whole range of functionality for an OS: It is not "just a kernel" or "just a userspace".

+ToaruOS is _not_ complete in the sense of being "done".

+### Is ToaruOS POSIX-compliant?

+While I aim to support POSIX interfaces well enough for software to be ported, strict implementation of the standard is not a major goal of the OS, and full compliance may even be undesirable.

+### Are contributions accepted?

+ToaruOS is a personal project, not a community project.
+Contributions in the form of code should be discussed in advance.
+Ports and other work outside of the repo, however, are a great way to help out.

+You can also help by contributing to [Kuroko](https://github.com/kuroko-lang/kuroko) - which is part of why it's kept as a separate repository.